ShangShungFoundation/1st_merigar_hackathon/index.md

 Please choose a project taking into account your prefferences and skills.

-We don't pretend to deliver at the end fully fledged and polished product, but rather workable prototype validating given idea.
+We don't pretend to deliver at the end fully fledged and polished product, but rather workable prototype for given idea.

 [Hackathon Project](https://github.com/ShangShungFoundation/1st_merigar_hackathon/projects/1?fullscreen=true)